Who is considered an international student?

 I'm an international student, can I apply before I find a supervisor?

-NO, international applicants must have a confirmed supervisor from within the Department of Molecular Genetics before submitting an online application.
+MSc.
+Applicants: No, International MSc. applicants must have a confirmed supervisor from within the Department of Molecular Genetics before submitting an online application.
+A faculty sponsor must also fill out the sponsorship form found here.

 I have a copy of my transcripts, can I submit those?